microsoft/DeepSpeed/blogs/deepspeed-fastgen/2024-01-19/README.md

   *Figure 8: Throughput-latency curve of Falcon 180B using A100.
 A normal distribution was applied to prompt and generation lengths with averages of (1200, 1900) and (60, 128), respectively, and a 30% variance*<br>
 </div>

+  - **Falcon:** Given the model's substantial size, the majority of computations are dedicated to forward passes, while the overhead of scheduling and token sampling is relatively minor.
+The performance difference is primarily attributed to our highly optimized engine designed for inference.

 ### Phi-2